Adewale1010/alx-higher_level_programming/0x0B-python-input_output/README.md

 2. Append to a file
 	2-append_write.py: Python function that appends a string at the end of a text file (UTF8) and returns the number of characters added.

+3. To JSON string
+	3-to_json_string.py: Python function that returns the JSON representation of an object (string).